zack37/fluent-assert/README.md

 ```js
 assert.optional().string(undefined).matches(/[A-Z]*/); // Safe
 ```
-*Note* Once the optional function has been called, the chain will no longer have an optional function, so something like `assert.optional().optioanl()` will result in an error.
+*Note* Once the optional function has been called, the chain will no longer have an optional function, so something like `assert.optional().optional()` will result in an error.

 ### String
 The string assertion utility has some useful functions for validating the contract on string parameters.